discord-samba/localization/_guides/writing_localization_files.md

 Script templates allow you to embed arbitrary Javascript code in your templates.
 This code will be pre-compiled to check for syntax errors when the `.lang` file containing it is loaded.
 You will also be presented with errors detailing where in the `.lang` file the script template is located if a script template throws an error at runtime.
-This will aide debugging on the part of you, the developer.
+This will aid debugging on the part of you, the developer.

 Script templates are the ultimate solution to any disparity between the structure of different languages.
 The primary example that comes to mind is pluralization.
 Pluralization in English is not the end-all